-A practical study of substantive and procedural considerations in the preparation and presentation of family law litigation.
-Basic trial and advocacy training follows lecture presentations with mock courtroom time by each class participant.
+Participatory practice examination of selected legal, substantive, procedural and practice considerations in the engagement, preparation and presentation of family law litigation involving dissolution of marriage and suits affecting the parent-child relationship.
+Basic advocacy training follows lecture presentations with mock courtroom time by class participants.